solana-labs/solana/book/src/api-reference/jsonrpc-api.md

 Solana nodes choose which bank state to query based on commitment requirements set by the client.
 Clients may specify two parameters:
-* confirmations - how many confirmed blocks the node should require
+* confirmations - how many confirmed blocks the node should require, up to `MAX_LOCKOUT_HISTORY`
 * percentage - how much of the cluster stake must have registered `confirmations`, as a decimal between 0.0 and 1.0

 The commitment parameter should be included as the last element in the `params` array: